California State Route 111

-State Route 111 (SR 111) is a state highway in the U.S. state of California.
-It is the main north-south route and retail corridor through the Coachella Valley, a part of the Colorado Desert in the southeastern corner of the state and a famous resort destination.
-It also runs through the Imperial Valley, and along the eastern shore of the Salton Sea.
-Its southern terminus is in Calexico near the Calexico West Port of Entry on the U.S.-Mexico border, and its northern terminus is at Interstate 10 at the northwestern corner of the Palm Springs city limits, near the unincorporated community of Whitewater.
+State Route 111 (SR 111) is a state highway in the southeastern part of U.S. state of California.
+It is a north-south route serving the Imperial Valley, the eastern shore of the Salton Sea, and the Coachella Valley.
+Its southern terminus is at Imperial Avenue and 1st Street in Calexico, at the former entrance to the Calexico West Port of Entry (the state has not yet officially rerouted the highway to the current entrance to the Mexican border at 2nd Street and Cesar Chavez Boulevard since its opening in 2018).
+SR 111's northern terminus is at Interstate 10 at the northwestern corner of the Palm Springs city limits, near the unincorporated community of Whitewater.
+Though some maps and signs mark SR 111 as continuous between SR 86 near Heber and the Cathedral City–Palm Springs line, control of the segment was relinquished to local jurisdictions and is thus no longer officially part of the state highway system.

 Route description

 The highway begins near the Calexico West Port of Entry, where Calexico connects with the Mexican city Mexicali.
 Prior to the port of entry's 2018 realignment, SR 111 directly connected to the border crossing, with northbound traffic entering from Mexican side of the border via Avenida Cristóbal Colón, and southbound traffic exiting onto Mexican Federal Highway 5.
 Since then, traffic heading to the border diverts from SR 111 onto westbound East Second Street to the port of entry's new facilities at Cesar Chavez Boulevard.
 The segment of the highway from East Second Street south to the site of the former border crossing at East First Street remains under state control, pending any relinquishment by Caltrans.

 SR 111 then intersects with SR 98 in Calexico before heading north to SR 86 in Heber.
 As SR 111 continues further north through Imperial County, it enters El Centro.
 There, it intersects with Interstate 8 (I-8), which runs east to Yuma and west to San Diego, before passing through the agricultural communities of Holtville, Brawley, Calipatria and Niland.

 A nearly 40 mile length of the highway dotted with date and citrus groves follows both the old Southern Pacific "Sunset Route" (now the main Union Pacific line between Los Angeles and Yuma, Arizona) and the eastern shore of the Salton Sea.
 Though some small settlements and a California state park line the shore, the area is eerily empty due to the sea's rapidly declining water quality.
 The small town of North Shore is all but abandoned as a tourist destination, though more than 3,400 residents were counted at the 2010 census.